top of page

 Roleplaying

-Discuss situations your group is comfortable with.
-Work with Players to tell a story, not against them.
-Connect characters and the story to Players through their motivations, personal objectives, and decisions.
+Connect characters and the story to Players through their history, goals, and decisions.

 Asking for Rolls

-Not everything a Player does needs to be rolled.
 Ask Players to roll if they try to do something difficult or that they wouldn't normally be proficient in.

 How to ask a Roll